-An election held by states to fill a vacancy created when a Member of Congress dies, resigns, or is expelled.
+An election held by a state to fill a vacancy created when a Member of Congress dies, resigns, or is expelled.
 All House vacancies must be filled by election; Senate vacancies usually are filled by temporary appointments until a special election can be organized.

 The right to vote; the term also refers to the exercise of that right.

-The act of serving as a representative of or spokesperson for a group of persons united by gender or race, and not confined to the boundaries of a congressional district or state.
-This representational style was prevalent among some women in Congress—particularly after the 1960s—to advance a legislative agenda important to women nationwide.
+The act of serving as a representative of or spokesperson for a group of persons united by gender or race and not confined to the boundaries of a congressional district or state.
+This representational style was prevalent among some minorities in Congress—particularly after the 1960s—to advance a legislative agenda important to minorities nationwide.
 To a degree, each minority group in Congress has adopted some form of “surrogate representation.”

 The portion of the Educational Amendments of 1972 barring schools receiving federal funding from discrimination based on sex.
 The law precludes qualified institutions from denying participation in and equal benefits to women for any school-related program or activity.
 In 2002, Congress officially renamed the legislation the Patsy T. Mink Equal Opportunity in Education Act to honor one of the key authors of the initial bill.

 The portion of the 1964 Civil Rights Act prohibiting employers from discrimination in recruiting, hiring, and advancement based on race, color, religion, sex, or national origin.